Layona1981/Bioinfo_BMMB_852/HW_12/README.md

 I have installed these tools using a package manager `brew`

-## File Structure

-The project directory should contain the following files:
+### The project directory contained the following files:

 - `Makefile`: The main file that defines the tasks.
 - `README.md`: This documentation file.